 Another method for ensuring that employees are not being ignored is for a manager or team leader to set clear expectations from the beginning, and to communicate availability and a willingness to help.
 Setting expectations can revolve around such things as email protocol, teamwork, recurring meetings, and goal-setting.
 The more information you can provide, the better.
 In addition, it is highly beneficial to check in frequently and consistently, which can be from daily to weekly to biweekly; the key is to be consistent in a way that does not lead to micromanaging and the erosion of trust.

 Finding opportunities to simulate face-to-face interaction using virtual technologies is another highly important and often underutilized method for enhancing visibility.
-With today’s technology, not only are we able to see and hear each other, but are able participate in company-wide meetings and utilize virtual breakout rooms to collaborate amongst our peers.
-Team dynamics need not suffer due to a dispersed geographical proximity – if virtual teams take advantage of these tools, members can be seen and heard much like they would in traditional face-to-face environments; the key is making this technology a priority.
+With today’s technology, not only are we able to see and hear each other, but we are able to participate in company-wide meetings and utilize virtual breakout rooms to collaborate among our peers.
+Team dynamics need not suffer due to a dispersed geographical proximity—if virtual teams take advantage of these tools, members can be seen and heard much like they would in traditional face-to-face environments; the key is making this technology a priority.